MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Paper Info :

 Amorphous alumina was produced using the sol-gel technique.
 It was found that amorphous alumina transforms to gamma-crystalline (cubic) around 723-873K, and alpha-crystalline (hexagonal) above 1273K.
 Paper has both compact and porous Al2O3 in Table 1.
-It is assumed that the porous indices were used since they go up to 500 um, but that they don't match directly from txt file to paper.
+The porous indices were used since they go up to 500 um.

 Also found in DOCCD
 https://www.astro.uni-jena.de/Laboratory/OCDB/aloxides.html